Ranked! The 10 best goalkeepers of the 21st century

 3. Edwin van der Sar

-The goalkeeper who made way for Buffon at Juve, Van der Sar made a surprise move to Fulham in 2001, but it was his transfer to Manchester United in 2005 that truly established his legacy.
+The goalkeeper who made way for Buffon at Juventus, Van der Sar made a surprise move to Fulham in 2001, but it was his transfer to Manchester United in 2005 that truly established his legacy.
 He eventually retired after six years at Old Trafford, following defeat by Barcelona in the 2011 Champions League Final, but at the age of 40 and having had a wonderful Indian summer to an excellent career.

 His longevity is extraordinary.
-The Dutchman was Ajax's goalkeeper when they became European champions in1995, and was at it again 13 years later when his penalty shootout save won Manchester United a Champions League final against Chelsea in 2008.
+The Dutchman was Ajax's goalkeeper when they became European champions in 1995 and was at it again 13 years later when his penalty shootout save won Manchester United a Champions League final against Chelsea in 2008.
 Throughout his career, Van der Sar was authoritative and calm in equal measure, consistently performing to an elite level with minimal fuss.

 2. Iker Casillas